ArielleMiranda/ceudsd/seminar/NoSQL/README.md

 RETURN o,r,c
 ```

-### NEO4J Exercise 5: TRANSLATE THIS CYPHER QUERY TO SQL AS CLOSE AS YOU CAN.
+Which country has the most connections
 ```
-MATCH (n:Officer) WHERE exists(n.countries)
+MATCH (n:Officer)
 RETURN n.country_codes, count(*)
 ORDER BY count(*) DESC
 LIMIT 10
 ```

-What the previous query is returning?
+### NEO4J Exercise 5: List the name and number connections of the top 10 most connected Officers from Bulgaria.Who is the no1.

 #### Node analytics